alban-read/M1-MICRO-FORTH/dumbint.md

 ## dumb [as an especially dumb rock] interpeter

-Inspired by FORTH, but more primitive.
+Inspired by FORTH, but more primitive and trying to be compact.
+But .. tradeoffs..

 ### purpose